shuhart/TagView/README.md

 # TagView
 Assert a view resources in your UI tests in easy way.

 An android widget like TextView usually do not hold a reference to the drawable resources you set to them.
 It can be a trouble if you want to assert that view displays correct drawables.
-You can do that in several ways: compare raw bitmaps (bitmap.sameAs()) or set a custom tag with resource id to retrieve it later in your tests.
+You can do that in several ways: compare raw bitmaps ```bitmap.sameAs()``` or set a custom tag with resource id to retrieve it later in your tests.
 This library can help you to automate the second approach.

 Approach here based on using a custom inflater.
 Pretty much the same as [Calligraphy](https://github.com/chrisjenx/Calligraphy) does.
-Some corresponding tags are set to the inflated by the [LayoutInflater](https://developer.android.com/reference/android/view/LayoutInflater.html) views.
+Some predefined tags are set to the inflated by the custom [LayoutInflater](https://developer.android.com/reference/android/view/LayoutInflater.html) views.

 ## Getting started